GraemeMalcolm/AI-102/instructions/15-computer-vision.md

     cv_client = ComputerVisionClient(cog_endpoint, credential)
     ```

-2. In the **Main** function, under the code you just added, note that the code specifies the path to an image file and then passes the image path to two other functions (**AnalayzeImage** and **GetThumbnail**).
+2. In the **Main** function, under the code you just added, note that the code specifies the path to an image file and then passes the image path to two other functions (**AnalyzeImage** and **GetThumbnail**).
 These functions are not yet fully implemented.

 3. In the **AnalyzeImage** function, under the comment **Specify features to be retrieved**, add the following code: